jorgebucaran/fisher/man/man1/fisher-uninstall.md

 ## DESCRIPTION

-Uninstall one or more plugins, by name, URL or path.
+Uninstall one or more plugins.
 If no arguments are given, read the standard input.
-This process is the inverse of Install.

 Uninstall does not remove any copies of the given plugin in $fisher_cache.
 To erase the copy from the cache, use the --force option.

 Uninstall does not remove any dependencies installed with other plugins.
-This behavior prevents breaking plugins that share the same dependency.

 ## OPTIONS